Public-Data Research Monitor

 Three treatment arms, each splitting the sample on a pre-shock characteristic measured as of 2019–Q4:

-• Low SLR headroom — banks whose pre-shock headroom (actual SLR minus required SLR) fell below the sample median.
-These banks had the most to gain from the exclusion.
+• Low SLR headroom — banks whose pre-shock headroom (actual SLR minus required SLR) fell in the bottom tercile of the sample.
+This is now treated as a heterogeneity split rather than the headline regulatory treatment.

-• High pre-shock Treasury share — banks with above-median Treasury inventory as a share of assets.
+• High pre-shock Treasury share — banks in the top tercile of Treasury inventory as a share of assets.
 This arm tests whether banks already holding more Treasuries responded differently; it does not produce a robust result.

 3